nestordemeure/breviarium/data/english.md

 Treat even his lowliest servants well, otherwise they will gradually turn your friend's mind against you.

-Observe this at banquets: entrust them with pretended secrets, even some that pertain to their office, show that you hold them in a special position.
+Observe this at banquets: entrust servants with pretended secrets, even some that pertain to their office, show that you hold them in a special position.

 If you deal familiarly with servants, they will hold you in contempt; if angrily, they will hate you; but with gentle gravity, they will revere you.